How the NHS COVID-19 app will help in the fight against coronavirus.

 When you first register for the app you will be asked for the first half of your postcode.
 You can check the app every day to see whether where you live has become a high risk area for coronavirus.
 If it is, you will also receive a notification to let you know.
 This will help you make daily decisions to protect yourself and those you love.

 The app allows you to record when you visit a venue by “checking-in” when you arrive, using the venue’s QR code.
-The app records the time you spend at the venue without recording any personal information.
-You will receive an alert, if you have recently visited a venue where you have come into contact with coronavirus.
+The app records your arrival at the venue without recording any personal information.
+You will receive a notification if that venue is later identified by health authorities as ‘high risk’ due to confirmed coronavirus cases at the time of your visit.

 If you feel unwell, you can use the app to check if your symptoms could be related to coronavirus (COVID-19).